These instructions will help you make you your own huaraches from scratch using our Xero Shoes Classic Kit with Vibram rubber.

 For example, if you’re using leather, you may want to cut the ends of lace into a point.
 If you’re using polypropelene/nylon, heat the ends with a flame and carefully (so you don’t burn yourself) seal and shape the ends to be as pointy as possible.

-Step 12 – Thread and knot the toe hole
+Step 12 – Thread the lace through the toe hole and secure it

 Push one end of the lace through the toe hole, from the top to the bottom.